-With four in five charities reporting that they use volunteers, it is hard to imagine where the philanthropic community would be today if it wasn't for the help of these altruistic individuals.
+With many charities reporting that they use volunteers, it is hard to imagine where the philanthropic community would be today if it wasn't for the help of these altruistic individuals.
 Volunteers perform a variety of free tasks for charities that are too under-funded and under-staffed.
 A volunteer might stuff envelopes, feed animals, tutor children, build housing, serve as a museum docent, counsel those in crisis, sell tickets or just answer the phone.
 At the highest levels, volunteers serve on the board of directors, and are charged with the crucial task of governing the organization.

 Perhaps you are among those that generously gave of their time to help make this world a better place.
 If so, did you research your volunteer decision to the same extent that you scrutinize your charitable giving decisions?
 I doubt you'd feel confident sending a charity a check for a thousand dollars without doing some investigating into the charity's endeavors first.
 So shouldn't you also conduct some research before you donate your time?
-Wouldn't you be troubled to learn that you donated nearly 33 hours of your time to an organization that went bankrupt, opposed to another charity that was pursuing the same mission and had enough cash flow to sustain its work well into the future?
+Wouldn't you be troubled to learn that you donated nearly 33 hours of your time to an organization that went bankrupt, as opposed to another charity that was pursuing the same mission and had enough cash flow to sustain its work well into the future?
 A well-informed volunteer is not only more likely to make a commitment to charity, but also more apt to make a significant impact on that organization's work.

 Identify charities that match your charitable interests